-I love Kenya’s south-coast beaches for their combination of beautiful crescents of white sand, warm clear waters teeming with marine life and fascinating Swahili culture and history.
-This part of Kenya was ‘discovered’ long ago with all that entails, but careful searching can find rubies in the sand – which is what our carefully curated luxury beach lodges represent.
+I can’t get enough of the Kenya south-coast beaches, with their combination of beautiful crescents of white sand, warm clear waters teeming with marine life and fascinating Swahili culture and history.

-Whether you want to land a marlin or catch some rays on the beach, or some air while kite surfing, the south Kenya coast beaches offer a vast array of activities to satisfy the indolent and the intrepid.
+And what to do?
+Whether you want to land a marlin or simply catch some rays, the Kenya south-coast beaches offer a vast array of activities to satisfy the indolent and the intrepid.
 Swim, snorkel or scuba – the Indian Ocean is your playground.

-… Or come ashore – just like the nesting turtles of Funzi Island – and be guided through the aromatic alleyways of Mombasa, an ancient port city which features the Renaissance Fort Jesus (a Unesco World Heritage Site).
-Other, more sombre reminders of local history can be seen at the Shimoni Slave Caves.
+Or come ashore – just like the nesting turtles of Funzi Island – and be guided through the aromatic alleyways of Mombasa, an ancient port city which features the Renaissance Fort Jesus, a Unesco World Heritage Site.
+There’s plenty of local history to go around, including the more sombre insights to glean from the Shimoni Slave Caves, down south.